forus-labs/cauldron/sugar/README.md

 ## Why Sugar's date-time API over other packages?

 * Sugar is able to detect the platform's timezone, `ZonedDateTime.now()`.
-Other packages such as `timezone` or even Dart's standard library don't.
+Other packages such as `timezone` and even Dart's standard library don't.
   [`DateTime.timeZoneName`](https://api.dart.dev/stable/dart-core/DateTime/timeZoneName.html) returns an ambiguous abbreviation that can refer to multiple timezones.
-  We provide a TZ database timezone identifier such as `Asia/Singapore`.
+  Sugar provide a TZ database timezone identifier such as `Asia/Singapore`.
   See [List of timezone abbreviations](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations).

 * Sugar is less hassle to set up.
 You don't need to fiddle with assets or asynchronously initialize the package.